Disappearance of Suzy Lamplugh: Missing-person inquiry

 A white Ford Fiesta Mk2, similar to Lamplugh's car that was found abandoned.

 Lamplugh's boyfriend, a 27-year-old stockbroker, and her male flatmate were both questioned by police, but both had solid alibis with corroborating witnesses.
 Her two-bedroom flat in Putney was searched, but nothing notable or suspicious was found.
 It was soon suggested in the press that if "Mr. Kipper's" first name was Dan, the combined would be an anagram of "kidnapper."
-Lamplugh's office manager revealed that a bunch of red roses had been delivered to the office by a mystery man in the days before she had disappeared.
+Lamplugh's office manager revealed that red roses had been delivered to the office by a mystery man in the days before she had disappeared.

 Police released a photo of Lamplugh with dark brown hair, but she had tinted her hair blond on the Friday before she vanished.
 The initial investigation was conducted without computers, using an old-fashioned index card system in which all leads were filed on approximately 26,000 cards.
 Because Lamplugh was only considered a missing person, known criminals in the area were not considered as suspects.

-Six months after Lamplugh's disappearance, a man informed police that he had discovered that a BMW that had been left abandoned in a road for some months was registered to a Belgian man known sometimes as Mr. Kiper, and detectives believed that this information was significant.
-However, the car's owner was located in Belgium and had a confirmed alibi for the day of Lamplugh's disappearance, and his BMW had been in a garage in Belgium on that day.
+Six months after Lamplugh's disappearance, a man informed police that he had discovered that a BMW that had been left abandoned in a road for some months was registered to a Belgian man known as Mr. Kiper, and detectives believed that this information was significant.
+However, the car's owner was located in Belgium and had a confirmed alibi for the day of the disappearance, and his BMW had been in a garage in Belgium on that day.
 He was swiftly eliminated as a suspect.